benmccormick/benmccormick.github.io/src/pages/posts/2021/handling-accountability.md

 readNext: "what-do-ems-do,play-other-positions,change-without-authority"
 ---

-*I'm currently taking some time away from my job on parental leave, and it seemed like a good time to reflect on the lessons I've learned the last few years about engineering management, this is my third post, you can see a list of past posts at the bottom of the article*
+*I'm currently taking some time away from my job on parental leave, and it seemed like a good time to reflect on the lessons I've learned the last few years about engineering management, this is my third post, you can see a list of past posts on the [series page](https://benmccormick.org/engineering-management-thoughts)*

 When moving into an engineering manager role, one of the toughest transitions for me was mentally adjusting from being responsible for tasks and projects that I owned to being accountable for the output of a team.
 As I discussed in [What Engineering Managers Do](https://benmccormick.org/2021/02/18/what-do-ems-do), I like using Andy Grove's definition of a manager's output: the output of their team as well as the output of any teams that they're influencing.
 Manager's thus bring value by improving those outputs.
 This potentially allows you as a manager to have a much larger sphere of impact than an individual contributor working on a single project at a time.
 But it also means that you will be held accountable for actions that you may not have had direct control over.
 This can be distressing for new EMs (it was for me!) as you realize that "working harder when things go wrong" may no longer be a viable strategy for avoiding failures.